-To assist you in locating the lower anchors for this child restraint system, each seating position with the LATCH system will have dots on the seat cover directly above the anchors.
+To assist you in locating the lower anchors for this child restraint system, each seating position with the LATCH system will have a dot on the seatback directly above the anchor.
 In order to use the system, you need either a forward-facing child restraint that has attaching points (B) at its base and a top tether anchor (C), or a rear-facing child restraint that has attaching points (B), as shown here.